denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ## Chapter 6: Bad Links

 Where do the document vectors lead?
-In this chapter I would like to triangulate between (1) structuralist notions of literary intertextuality, (2) the promises and failures of hyper-textuality in the 1990s, and (3) contemporary paradigms in network analysis.
-In each of these historically distinct theoretical moments, I find a similar promise of emergence: the idea that order can appear spontaneously as the result of simple interactions on the level of the system.
-Once again, I would like to argue against the systems view generally, and in literary studies in particular.
-In examining the heavily hyper-linked and intertextual art of Gwern, a mysterious "researcher, self-experimenter, and writer" I contrast the structure of links to that of lists.
-A discussion on "linked lists" in computer science leads to the conclusion that deals with the aesthetics of code and the role of the individual in relation to the assemblage.
+In this chapter I triangulate between (1) structuralist notions of literary intertextuality, (2) the promises and failures of hyper-textuality in the 1990s, and (3) contemporary paradigms in network analysis.
+In each of these historically distinct theoretical moments, I find a similar promise of emergence: the idea that order can appear spontaneously as the aggregate result of simple interactions at the level of the system (the idea also at the core of Callon and Latour's actor-network theory).
+Once again, I make the rhetorical move against the systems view generally, and in literary studies in particular.
+In examining the heavily hyper-linked and intertextual essays of Gwern, a mysterious contemporary "researcher, self-experimenter, and writer," I contrast the structure of links to that of lists.
+A discussion on "linked lists" in computer science leads to a conclusion that relates to aesthetics of code and to the role of an individual in relation to the assemblage.

 ## Chapter 7: Engineering for Dissent